Who we are

 Who am I?

-Erik is the Design Director at Automox and the Creative Director at his company, The Story Workshop.
+Erik is the Creative Director at his company, The Story Workshop.
 With a career spanning over 25 years Erik has had the pleasure of working creatively with some of the best companies in the Bay Area including Pixar Animation Studios, Duarte Design, Salesforce, ServiceNow, Facebook, Cisco and others.

 As a creative leader, Erik utilizes a background in animation, illustration, branding, graphic design, film, design thinking and storytelling, to create powerful work that connects on a visual as well as conceptual level.
 His goal is to create powerful brand experiences and visual storytelling that filter through a unique vision and sensibility.